All Collections

 How does it work?

-For our example, we can filter down our matches to those that include Albany County, New York in the eligibility criteria.
+For our example, we can filter down our matches to those that specifically state Albany County, New York in the eligibility criteria.

-In other words, toggling on “exact matches only” for a specific county will weed out national matches or state matches.
+In other words, this will weed out national matches or state matches.

 Curious about Strict Location Preferences filtering?
 Check out this article here.